5 Honorable and Beneficial Careers in Law Enforcement

 This position isn't always found directly within the law enforcement field, but it is often closely related to it.
 That's because, when emergencies like natural disasters occur, people in this occupation frequently must coordinate with police and government law enforcement agencies.
 They are typically responsible for planning the responses to potential emergencies and putting those plans into action when disaster strikes.

 Plus, emergency response directors don't always work in the public sector.
 Increasingly, many of them are employed by private companies to help them ensure that they can make it through weather disasters or other damaging events with as little impact on their operations as possible.
-In fact, within the professional, scientific, and technical services sector, employment of people in this field is expected to grow by an impressive 22 percent from 2012 to 2022.**
+In fact, within the local government, excluding education and hospitals sector, employment of people in this field is expected to grow by an impressive 52 percent from 2016 to 2026.2

 So, with the right educational credentials, you may have the chance to become an emergency management director who earns high pay.
-In 2015, the average salary in this field was $73,750, with a lot of the most experienced people earning more than $127,100, particularly if they worked at the federal level.***
+In 2018, the average salary in this field was $82,570, with a lot of the most experienced people earning more than $141,130, particularly if they worked at the federal level.3

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, website last visited on December 15, 2014.
+2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on July 2, 2019.